YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (KONO KAGA eDAtion).md

 * Skill: Increases Reload by 35% and 30% chance to launch a second salvo on torpedo launch

 * Desc:
 >Maya trades Takao's double damage chance for a permanent passive reload boost.
-An interesting concept, and paired with double Autoloaders lets her fire her guns and torps than any other CA, which is remarkable on its own right; however, such consistency is paid with an even lower potential damage output than that of Atago.
+An interesting concept, and paired with double Autoloaders lets her fire her guns and torps faster than any other CA, which is remarkable on its own right... but is a rather poor trade nonetheless.
 Also, she's slightly better at AA than her sisters (key word being "slightly", though).

 ![CA](https://azurlane.koumakan.jp/w/images/0/02/Admiral_HipperChibi.png "KMS Admiral Hipper") - **[KMS Admiral Hipper](https://azurlane.koumakan.jp/Admiral_Hipper)**